Fast, effortless and 100% online.

-The mortgage interest tax relief is how much landlords can claim from their buy-to-let mortgage interest against their rental income tax bill.
+The mortgage interest tax relief is a tax credit that landlords can claim to reduce their tax bill.

 Once upon a time, private landlords could simply deduct any interest paid on their mortgage from their rental income when filing their tax return.
 But that was scrapped and replaced with a new mortgage interest tax relief system.